vercel/next.js/docs/guides/building-forms.md

-import { Video } from '../../components/image'

 ---

-## description: This guide is tailored at creating web forms with Next.js and Vercel.
+description: This guide is tailored at creating web forms with Next.js and Vercel.
+---

 # Building a Serverless Web Form with Next.js